 - Healing through art – HomeFront’s ArtSpace is a spacious, light-filled studio where parents and children are nurtured and empowered, working in a variety of art media.
 Auspiciously situated, this inviting space and its colorful and gorgeous creations are the first sight that greets anyone passing beyond the reception desk, heightening the impression that something unique is going on here

 Unemployment or underemployment plague many families.
 They may be faced with impossible choices, such as paying the rent or buying groceries.
-The working poor cannot make ends meet, but they don’t qualify for government assistance.
-With no safety net, many become homeless.
+Many families cannot make ends meet, but they don’t qualify for government assistance.
+With no safety net, those families are at risk of homelessness.
 HomeFront’s FreshStart is not just a program; it’s a commitment to make sure that every family has a home.
-It provides short-term housing and services to homeless or in-need working-poor families and is designed to help families find a permanent home.
+It provides short-term housing and services to families experiencing homelessness and poverty and is designed to help families find a permanent home.
 We look at all options, including appealing to relatives to fend off homelessness.